CWisda/jeopardy/README.md

 # Jeopardy
 This project is a Jeopardy game.
 Hitting the "http://jservice.io/api/" api I am retriving the questions, answers and catagories.
-This game will allow the user to pick one questions at a time, restart the game and play a full interactive Jeopardy game.
+This game will allow the user to pick one question at a time, restart the game, and play a full interactive Jeopardy game.

 # Tech Stack Used:
 HTML